coreymatyas/ophiuroid/README.md

 ## Supported Media Sources
  - Blogger (aka Blogspot): download all images from posts.
+ - imgur: download individual images, albums, and the gallery.

 ## Adding a Ripper
 1. Create a new file in rippers/ named as the lowercase of its stylized name without spaces.
-Use hyphens to designate sub-functionality (different path requirements) for a given site. ex: `rippers/rippernamehere.js`
+Use hyphens to designate sub-functionality (different path requirements) for a given site. ex: `rippers/rippername.js`
-2. Add an object to the config for it under config.rip named the same as the filename if you need config settings. ex: `config.rip.rippernamehere`
+2. Add an object to the config for it under config.rip named the same as the filename, substituting '.' for '-' (both to create a hierarchy and because '-' is an invalid character) if you need config settings. ex: `config.rip.rippername`
 3. Add module imports.
 Ophiuroid exposes 3 things that a ripper will be use:
     1. `../common`: contains common functionality for consistency between rippers.
-Currently has `downloadPage` for properly ripping and saving a path to media and `ripSite` for performing a rip on a site object.
+See section below for method listing.
     2. `../log`: common logger using winston.
     3. `../config`.rip.rippername: get the config for the specific ripper module easily accessible.